-where $f'$ is a derivative of $f$ and contained in $\A_0$.
-It is easy to know that elements in $\KA$ are polynomials in the derivatives $\delta_1^k\delta_2^l y\ \ (k,l\in \mathbb{N})$, with coefficients in $K[\A_0(y)]$.
-Being distinguish with differential polynomial, the coefficients of the elements in $\KA$ contain not only the polynomial of $y$, but also the terms of form $f(y)$ with $f\in \A_0$.
-We will say such a polynomial of the derivatives with coefficients consist of the combination of polynomials in $y$ and functions $f(y)$ with $f\in \A_0$ to be a \textit{quasi-differential polynomial} (QDP).
-A \textit{proper quasi-differential polynomial} (PQDP) is a QDP that involves at least one proper derivatives of $y$.
-A \textit{regular prime ideal} of $K\{\A_0(y)\}$ is a prime ideal $\Lambda\in K\{\A_0(y)\}$ that contains exclusively PQDP.
-It is the regular prime ideal $\Lambda \in K\{\A_0(y)\}$ that we will be interested in (see Theorem \ref{th:3}).
-The terms and results concerning differential polynomial are applicable to the PQDP.
-Let us recall a few basic facts on the differential polynomial, for detail, refer to \cite{Ritt:50}.
+It is easy to know that all elements in $\KA$ are polynomials in the derivatives $\delta_1^k\delta_2^l y\ \ (k,l\in \mathbb{N}_0, k+l > 0)$ with coefficients in $K[\A_0(y)]$.
+The elements in $\KA$ differ from differential polynomials in the coefficients that contain not only the polynomials of $y$, but also the terms of form $f(y)$ with $f\in \A_0$.
+We will call such polynomials of the derivatives with coefficients in $K[\A_0(y)]$ \textit{quasi-differential polynomials} (QDP, singular and plural).
+A \textit{proper quasi-differential polynomial} (PQDP, singular and plural) is a QDP that involves at least one proper derivative of $y$.
+A \textit{regular prime ideal} of $K\{\A_0(y)\}$ is a prime ideal $\Lambda\subset K\{\A_0(y)\}$ that contains exclusively PQDP.
+In this study, we will interest at the regular prime ideal $\Lambda \subset K\{\A_0(y)\}$ (see Theorem \ref{th:3}).

+The terminologies and results for differential polynomials are applicable to PQDP.
+Let us recall some basic facts of differential polynomials.
+For detail, refer to \cite{Ritt:50}.